 Traditionally Mothering Sunday is the fourth Sunday of Lent, a day when domestic servants were given the day off to visit their families.
 Jane Fairchild, the Niven family’s maid, is a foundling so has no mother to visit.
 This Mothering Sunday, the 30th of March 1924, is a light filled day that feels like summer … Continue reading One Minute Book Review – Mothering Sunday – A Romance by Graham Swift

-One Minute Book Review: The Spy by Paul Coelho
+Book Review: The Spy by Paul Coelho

 This short novel by Paul Coelho begins with British reporter Henry Wales’ eyewitness account of the execution by firing squad on 15 October 1917 of Margaretha Zelle otherwise known as Mata Hari.
 Of a middle-class Dutch family, Margaretha was brought up by an uncle after her parents died.
-At school she was raped by her … Continue reading One Minute Book Review: The Spy by Paul Coelho
+At school she was raped by her … Continue reading Book Review: The Spy by Paul Coelho